Welcome to Wellington port, officially known as “Windy Wellington”!

 The gardens are located at the top of the Wellington Cable Car and offer beautiful views of the harbour.
 Here you can also find a cafe, facilities and a playground for kids.
 A ride from the pier takes approximately 5 minutes.

-Explore Wellington Botanic Garden tours and activities on Tripadvisor and Viator
+Explore Wellington Botanic Garden tours and activities

 4. Middle Earth – The World of Lord of the Rings

 Did you know that the Lord of the Rings director, Peter Jackson, grew up in Pukerua Bay, only 30 minutes from Wellington?
-Well, that explains why he chose to shot some major scenes from Tolkien’s legendary masterpiece near his hometown!
+Well, that explains why he chose to shoot some major scenes from Tolkien’s legendary masterpiece near his hometown!
 Whether you are a fan or not, in Wellington you get the incredible chance to see the places where some iconic scenes from The Lord of the Rings were shot!

-There are numerous tours taking you to the locations where major events in the movie took place, and once you start strolling the images will come to life: the Fellowship canoeing down the River Anduin (in reality the Hutt river), the horse reviving Aragorn on the banks of the river, a garden of Isengard, Rivendell, and so much more!
-Some of the locations included in the tours are:
+Numerous tours take you to the locations where major events in the movie took place, and once you start strolling the images will come to life: the Fellowship canoeing down the River Anduin (in reality the Hutt River), the horse reviving Aragorn on the banks of the river, a garden of Isengard, Rivendell, and so much more!

-- Weta Workshop Museum and Cave – Only 10 minutes from the famous “Get off the road” scene location and 15 minutes drive from the port of Wellington, Weta Workshop and Cave await you to explore the place where all the magic started!
+- Weta Workshop Museum and Cave – Only 10 minutes from the famous “Get off the road” scene location and a 15-minute drive from the port of Wellington, Weta Workshop and Cave await you to explore the place where all the magic started!
 Situated in Miramar, the epicenter of New Zealand’s movie-making industry, Weta Workshop is part of the studios where the costumes, props, and special effects were made for The Lord of the Rings and The Hobbit trilogies.

 - Weta Cave is a mini-museum featuring original props, displays, and costumes from The Lord of the Rings and The Hobbit to Avatar and District 9.
 The place is absolutely fascinating and you get to experience how heavy the actual costumes are, touch and see them in reality and go behind the scenes where you can see incredibly talented staff creating new costumes and props for new movies!
 There is also a very short video about the workshop at the site.
 Weta Cave is wheelchair accessible.